“Washington Post”: The American administration makes a “tempting offer” to Israel in exchange for retracting the invasion of Rafah

 This has prompted US officials to urge a broad and overly complex evacuation plan as the best option, even as they urgently push for a ceasefire between Israel and the faction movement.

-A senior US administration official said: “We have serious concerns about the way Israel has pursued this campaign, and it could all culminate in Rafah.”
+A senior US administration official said: “We have serious concerns regarding the way Israel has pursued this campaign, and it might all culminate in Rafah.”

 American officials are now working closely with Egypt to find and cut tunnels that cross the border between Egypt and Gaza in the Rafah area, which the faction movement has used to militarily renovate, according to two people familiar with the discussions.